intel/nauta/docs/user-guide/actions/install_configure.md

 ## Supported Operating Systems

-This release of the Nauta client software has been validated on the following operating systems and versions:
+This release of the Nauta client software has been validated on the following operating systems and versions.

 * Ubuntu (16.04, 18.04)
-* RedHat 7.5
+* Red Hat 7.6
 * macOS High Sierra (10.13)

 ## Required Software Packages

 The following software _must_ be installed on the client system before installing Nauta client:

-* kubectl version 1.15.3 or later, refer to: [Install Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl)
+* kubectl version 1.15 or later, refer to: [Install Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl)
-* git version 1.8.3.1 or later
+* git version 1.8.3.1 or later.

 ## Installation